AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/aem-forms-workflow-step-reference.md

 Send a document directly to a printer.
 It supports the following printing access mechanisms:

 * **[!UICONTROL Direct accessible printer]**: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.
 * **[!UICONTROL Indirect accessible printer]**: The printer that is installed on a print server is accessed from other computers.
-Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
-To access an indirect accessible printer, specify the print server’s IP or host name.
+Technologies such as the common UNIX&reg; printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
+To access an indirect accessible printer, specify the print server's IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.
     -->

 ## Paso Generar una salida impresa {#generatePrintedOutput}